-With over 40,000 students and counting, this institution is one of the best in the UK when it comes to research and partners with many of Manchester’s hospitals, providing them with incredible resource and support.
+With over 40,000 students and counting, this institution is one of the best in the UK when it comes to research and partners with many of Manchester’s hospitals, providing them with incredible resources and support.

 The university also excels in a range of other classic courses which are all focussed around intricate and extensive research and expertly taught courses.
 The University of Manchester is also right in the middle of the city meaning it is minutes away from transport links and of course, some of our finest student properties.
-Check this university out on the UCAS site by searching for the code M20.

 Manchester Metropolitan University

 In terms of size, Manchester Metropolitan University isn’t far behind its more established counterpart with around 38,000 students as of the last academic year.